 Can I get a copy of the invoice?

-Copy invoices can be requested by telephone and will be provided within a couple of days.
-Please contact the billing and recovery section on 0161 793 2659 or by emailing firstname.lastname@example.org.
-Copies can be sent by post and fax.
+Copy invoices can be requested and will be provided within three business days.
+Please contact the billing and recovery section by emailing email@example.com.
+Copies can be sent by post or email.

 I have overpaid my invoice.
 How can I get my money back?

-If you believe you have overpaid an invoice please contact the Corporate Business financial services billing and debt recovery team on 0161 793 2659.
+If you believe you have overpaid an invoice please contact the billing and debt recovery team on 0161 793 2954 or firstname.lastname@example.org.
 Please make sure you have full details of payments made as this will need to be checked against our records.
 Refunds will only be issued in the name of the person stated on the invoice unless we have signed authorisation from them or their legal representative.

 Why have I received a credit note?